instacart/formula/docs/Getting-Started.md

 }

 class MyRenderFormula(
-  val repo: SaveUserInfoRepo
+  private val repo: SaveUserInfoRepo
 ) : RenderFormula<Input, State, .., RenderModel> {

   override fun createRenderLoop(input: Input): RenderLoop<...> {
-    // We create a relay here.
-This allows us to combine callbacks with RxJava. val saveUserInfoRelay = PublishRelay.create<UserInfo>()
+    // We use a RxRelay library to turn user events into an RxJava stream.
+You could also use RxJava subjects. val saveUserInfoRelay = PublishRelay.create<UserInfo>()

     val saveUserInfoReducer = saveUserInfoRelay